TritonDataCenter/manta-mreq/README.md

 output is still very much evolving.

 Next steps:
-- Fix the way we present relative latency for steps in the Muskie request handling pipeline.
-See the TODO where we invoke `timeline.add("client generated Date header"`.
-This may be a fair bit of work.
-  - Add the idea of nested timelines.
-  - Update the printout of the timeline as suggested.
+- Improve the display of subtimelines so that it's less confusing what's going on.
-  - Also add the calculated total latency
+- Add calculated total latency for the Muskie timeline to the basic output
   - Consider adding the calculated latency-to-first-byte
 - See what else we should add to the output (e.g., response status code!)
 - Try with other types of requests: